- 1 Summary

 Nausea, vomiting skin rashes, and other similar to other immunosupressants.

-Immunosuppressant.
-Inhibits the metabolism of folic acid. reduces the turnover rate of quickly dividing cells
+Immunomodulator.
+Inhibits the metabolism of folic acid.
+Reduces the turnover rate of quickly dividing cells

 Similar to above